 Horseshoe Bend is a horseshoe-shaped incised meander where the Colorado River cut its bed down to the bedrock to create this natural beauty.

-After Horseshoe Bend we checked into our Airbnb and relished in the air conditioning for a couple of minutes before heading to happy hour and then to our final attraction of the day, a sunset boat cruise on Lake Powell.
+After Horseshoe Bend, we checked into our Airbnb and relished in the air conditioning for a couple of minutes before heading to happy hour and then to our final attraction of the day, a sunset boat cruise on Lake Powell.

 Ideally, if you choose to take a boat cruise on Lake Powell, do so in a small boat.
 Our boat cruise was Costco-sized and was loaded up with at least one coach bus of tourists.
 It wasn’t the number of people who made the cruise less spectacular than it could have been, it was the size of the boat.
 A smaller boat can travel into the canyons further and further into the canyons would have been better.

 Glen Canyon Dam in Arizona creates Lake Powell.
 The water level peaks in late spring as Rocky Mountain snowmelt drains into the lake via a handful of rivers.
-Prolonged drought in the southwest and unsustainable water withdrawals to serve populations as far away as California have caused a dramatic drop in water level of the lake.
+Prolonged drought in the southwest and unsustainable water withdrawals to serve populations as far away as California have caused a dramatic drop in the water level of the lake.

-Fun Fact: It takes ONE gallon of water to make ONE almond!
+Serious Fact: It takes ONE gallon of water to make ONE almond!

 In 2005, the water level of the lake plummeted and then rebounded slightly from 2008-2012.
 In Autumn 2012, the water level started – and has continued – to recede.
 Today, the water level is down 33 ft / 10 m from one year ago (August 2017).
 One year ago, the water level was nearly equal to the water level in 2008 which means all of the progress made from 2008 to 2012 has been lost and, even worse, the water level in 2008 was still much lower than it was at the end of the 20th century.